eiriktsarpalis/nosln/README.md

 This will will automatically generate a solution file based on the folder structure in your current directory, then immediately start Visual Studio using that particular solution file.

+It will also include any solution items that happen to exist in the particular folder hierarchy, respecting any `.gitignore` files that happen to exist in the repo.

 Running
 ```
 $ dotnet nosln -TF -I '**/*Tests*' -o tests.sln